zmoog/ws/README.md

 - `table`: (default) prints the output in a table format
 - `json`: prints the output in JSON format

-You can change the output format using the `-o` flag.
+You can change the output format using the `--output` flag.